V1EngineeringInc/V1EngineeringInc-Docs/docs/electronics/jackpot.md

 If the ESP32 is mounted to a Jackpot, then ensure Jackpot's main 24V power supply is powered **OFF** before connecting a USB cable between the ESP32 and computer.
 The ESP32 can be updated while mounted, or removed from the Jackpot board.

-If/when removing the ESP32 from Jackpot for flashing, be careful to not bend, or apply force to the ESP32's integrated antenna.
+Browse to [FluidNC Web Installer](https://installer.fluidnc.com/) using Chrome, or another [browser that supports Serial API](https://caniuse.com/web-serial).

-Browse to [FluidNC Web Installer](https://installer.fluidnc.com/) ( created by [Joacim](https://github.com/breiler/fluid-installer) ) using Chrome, or another [browser that supports Serial API](https://caniuse.com/web-serial).
+If you are updating you need to take note of your pull_off values to keep your auto-squaring and/or auto-leveling.

-Within FluidNC Web Installer, select _Connect_, and follow the prompts.
-It is best to always start fresh by using the erase option.
+Within FluidNC Web Installer, select _Connect_, select your com port, _Install_, select the current firmware version listed above, _esp32_, _wifi_, _fresh install_, select the WebUI version from above.
+You might need to hold the boot button to get to the next step.

 Some PC's will need USB drivers if your ESP32 is not recognized by the computer.
-If needed the ESP32 USB drivers are here [Silabs CP2012 drivers](https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers?tab=downloads).
+If needed, the ESP32 USB drivers are here [Silabs CP2012 drivers](https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers?tab=downloads).

-After you have loaded the firmware you can use the file browser to load our configs and macros from here, [Config and macros are here](https://github.com/V1EngineeringInc/FluidNC_Configs).
+After you have loaded the firmware you can use the file browser to load our configs and macros from here, [Releases page](https://github.com/V1EngineeringInc/FluidNC_Configs/releases).

 A great write-up with pictures can be found here: https://forum.v1e.com/t/setting-up-fluidnc/47097